 Anticipating & Mitigating Common Mistakes

-Mistake #1: Assuming a lift-and-shift approach is easiest and quickest
+Mistake #1: Assuming a lift-and-shift approach is best

 A common misconception is that rehosting (aka lift and shift) is simply copying and pasting infrastructure from one place to another, such as to a shared location or cloud infrastructure.
 Equally, it’s assumed that following this approach will make cloud migration easy — but this is simply not true.